 The Balearic Islands are an ideal destination for a yacht charter, as the climate is well suited to sailing.
-From May to October, the weather brings hot, dry, sunny days and winds are mild (blowing from the North), so navigation is peaceful.
-With temperatures averaging mid-late 20s, you will be able to kick back and relax on your yacht under the heat of the Mediterranean sun.
+From May to October, the weather brings hot, dry, sunny days, and winds are mild (blowing from the North), so navigation is peaceful.
+With temperatures averaging mid-late 20s, you will be able to kick back and relax on board your yacht under the heat of the Mediterranean sun.

-2. Blissful Beaches
+2. Beautiful Beaches

 Spain is known for its glorious beach/sun holidays, and in the Balearic Islands, you will find the crème-de-la-crème of flawless beaches.
-You can go to any of the four islands and find little slices of paradise; whether you want red, golden or white sands, or vast stretches of beach, hidden coves or wild, rugged coastline; the Balearic archipelago has it all.
+You can go to any of the four islands and find little slices of paradise; whether you want red, golden or white sands, vast stretches of beach, hidden coves or wild, rugged coastline, the Balearic archipelago has it all.
 If you start your yacht charter in Ibiza, head to Cala Conta where you will be met with crystal clear waters and soft sands, with stunning views of the surrounding islands.
 If you prefer a more green, overgrown experience, drop anchor at Cala Llombards in Majorca, a charming cove surrounded by steep cliffs and pine trees enclosing soft, white sands and clear, turquoise waters (great for snorkeling!).

 3. Spectacular Scenery

-Each island of the Balearics is home to some magnificent landscapes, for example if you visit Menorca during your yacht charter, visit S’Albufera Natural Park, filled with beautiful wetlands and an incredible array of bird species, with a breathtaking mountain backdrop.
-Or head to Cala d’Hort in Ibiza where you can see the uninhabited island of Es Vedra, a 400m high limestone rock in the sea.
+Each island of the Balearics is home to some magnificent landscapes, for example, if you visit Menorca during your yacht charter, visit S’Albufera Natural Park, filled with beautiful wetlands and an incredible array of bird species, with a breathtaking mountain backdrop.
+Or head to Cala d’Hort in Ibiza, where you can see the uninhabited island of Es Vedra, a 400m high limestone rock in the sea.
 One of the most magnetic spots on the planet, the rock is a mysterious place of myths and legends, so take a visit and discover the magic yourself!

 Discover the Islands

 The island of Ibiza is widely recognized as the party sister of the Balearic Islands.
 A hotspot for vacationers, celebrities and DJs in the summer months, the beach parties, clubs and bars are among the best in Spain.
 So, if you want a yacht charter where you can sail by day and dance by night, Ibiza is the spot for you.
-That being said, this is by no means all the island has to offer; the Dalt Vila Old Town is an enchanting place to explore, with winding, cobbled streets and fabulous views from the city ramparts.
-Stroll around the Punta Arabi Hippy Market bursting with materials of every colour and pattern.
+That being said, this is by no means all the island has to offer; the Dalt Vila Old Town is an enchanting place to explore, with winding, cobbled streets and fabulous views from the town ramparts.
+Stroll around the Punta Arabi Hippy Market, bursting with materials of every colour and pattern.

 -‘Es Boldado’ is known as the island’s best seafood restaurant on the island, with the best views of Es Vedra island at sunset.